dknight/whoopee/2022-06-01 info-warn-error.md

 - Level 0: Skips the addition of error position information to the message.
 - Level 1 (default): The error position is where the `error` function was called.
-- Level 2: Level 2: Points the error to where the function that called `error` was called.
+- Level 2: Points to where the function that called `error` was called.
 This level shows the stack of function calls.
 It might be very useful to check the call stack and find what caused the error.